cfdp/cfdp.dk/wp-content/plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.6.5 - 11/05/2015
+- Fixed PHP error on Extended Users on WordPress 4.2 (thanks to Ryan Marshall and Josie Stauffer)
+- Fixed PHP notice on cimy_uef_functions.php at line 673 when using avatar Extra Field (thanks to rossini7777)

+v2.6.4 - 31/12/2014
+- Fixed a DoS security issue on file, avatar and picture Extra Fields where a blog's user can delete random server's files All versions between v0.9.5 and v2.6.3 (included) are vulnerable (credit to Sébastien Payet)
+- Fixed a DoS security issue on file, avatar and picture Extra Fields where user can 'hide' multiple files on the server All versions between v0.9.5 and v2.6.3 (included) are vulnerable (credit to Sébastien Payet)
+- Added Hungarian (Balázs Németh)

 v2.6.3 - 03/10/2014
 - Fixed the upload of files when 'Form confirmation' is enabled (thanks to Max)
 - Fixed date range was not going beyond -/+10 years (thanks to LH)